In the mortgage/real estate world there’s a saying: “Drive until you qualify.”

 It’s a cute way of saying if you can’t afford a home in a certain (desirable) area, hop on the highway and keep driving until home prices get more affordable.

 This could mean driving an hour away from where you work, an obvious negative for someone who has to commute five days a week, especially if traffic is a bear.

-This practice was common during the previous housing boom, with home builders nationwide often buying up cheap land in the outskirts of towns to construct their massive new tracts.
+This was common during the previous housing boom, with home builders often buying up cheap land in the outskirts of towns to construct their massive new tracts.